 Remember to focus on creating a strong brand image and being proactive and persistent in your marketing efforts.
 It’s also important to provide excellent service to your clients and go above and beyond their expectations.

-If you are interested in learning more about starting an event planning business and how to attract your first clients, make sure to sign up for our free webinar training.
+Do you want to start an event planning business and learn how to attract your first clients?
+Sign up for our free webinar training.